DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/EXPERIMENTAL_RESULTS_DISCUSSION.md

 **Key Learning:** Through systematic experimentation, we discovered that:
 1. Initial Attention hypothesis was **suboptimal**
 2. Architecture choice (VGG16) more impactful than decoder complexity
-3. **TransposedConv decoder** achieves best results with minimal parameters
+3. **TransposedConv decoder** achieves best results with simplest architecture

 ---